srwaggon/mocha/README.md

 # Backlog
 ## Bugs
-1. Removed entities are still rendered
-1. Items appear to be able to be picked up multiple times?
-1. Entities do not update which tile they are on.
 1. The player's sprite is not centered on the screen.
 It is in the SE quadrant of the center.
 1. The player's sprite is not centered on its pickingUpEntity's hitbox.
 The right and bottom sides overhang by any difference in size.